 All over the island from the most remote communities, Santo Antonio to the Resorts, you will come across trash cans in 4 different colours, one for each kind of material.
 And the locals do use them!

-The local government on Principe has also done a significant effort when it comes to hiking, while some of the hikes require a guide, there is also rumored other hikes around the island.
+The local government on Principe has also made a significant effort when it comes to hiking, while some of the hikes require a guide, there is also rumoured other hikes around the island.
 The government have put up signs and marked trails around the island.
 I Saw at least six sings like this, and according to Jose, they are working on more.

 But if you’re not on Principe for the hiking, the easiest thing to do is just relax on one of the world-class beaches on the northern part of the island.